AUSTRIA: An Introduction to Dispute Resolution: Litigation

 Court System and Costs

 Austria is one of the leading European countries in providing fast and efficient court proceedings.
 In international comparison, Austria’s civil procedure system has many similarities with most major continental European systems.
-The federal civil court system covers altogether three instances with evidentiary proceedings primarily focusing on the first instance (district courts, regional courts, specialised courts).
-The appellate courts of second instance (nine regional courts and four province courts) and the Austrian Supreme Court generally only review.
+The federal civil court system covers three instances with evidentiary proceedings primarily focusing on the first instance (district courts, regional courts, specialised courts).
+The appellate courts of second instance (nine regional courts and four higher regional courts) and the Austrian Supreme Court generally only review decisions.
 Access to the Supreme Court is furthermore limited to matters of significant importance.

 Court proceedings trigger total court fees of approximately 5.4% of the value in dispute (1.2% first instance, 1.8% second instance and 2.4% third instance).
 Legal fees for attorneys can be based on the Attorney’s Tariff but also on individual agreements, which commonly apply hourly rates.
 Costs are generally allocated to the losing party in relation to the outcome, whereby the reimbursement of legal fees is based on the Attorney’s Tariff, irrespective of the individual agreement.

 With the European Class Action on the horizon, Austrian courts are well prepared for the next level of collective redress.
-Particularly, the broad and vague rules of the EU Directive on Collective Redress of 25 November 2020 (to be implemented within two years) should permit Austria to model the EU rules into its current system.
+Particularly, the broad and vague rules of the EU Directive on Collective Redress of 25 November 2020 (to be implemented until the end of 2022) should permit Austria to model the EU rules into its current system.
 Among others, the safeguard to prevent misuse by permitting only qualified entities, that are non-profit organisations, to file representative actions should be achievable by existing bodies currently pursuing collective claims.

 Third Party Funding